-- 1. The Contractor shall provide Opioid (Narcotic) Treatment Program (ASAM OTP Level 1) services in Narcotic Treatment Provider licensed facilities.
-Medically necessary services shall be provided in accordance with an individualized treatment plan determined by a licensed physician and approved and authorized according to the State of California requirements. - 2.
-The components of OTPs shall include intake, individual and group counseling, patient education, transportation services, medication services, collateral services, crisis intervention services, treatment planning, medical psychotherapy and discharge services.
+- 1. The Contractor shall ensure Opioid (Narcotic) Treatment Program (ASAM OTP Level 1) services are provided in Narcotic Treatment Provider licensed facilities.
+Medically necessary services shall be provided in accordance with an individualized treatment plan determined by a licensed physician, and approved and authorized according to the State of California requirements. - 2.
+The components of OTPs shall include intake, individual and group counseling, patient education, transportation services, medication services, collateral services, crisis intervention services, treatment planning, medical psychotherapy and discharge services. - 3.
+The Contractor shall ensure NTP licensed facilities provide the beneficiary, at minimum 50 minutes of counseling sessions with a therapist or counselor for up to 200 minutes per calendar month, although additional services may be provided based on medical necessity.

-- 3. The Contractor shall provide the beneficiary, at minimum 50 minutes of counseling sessions with a therapist or counselor for up to 200 minutes per calendar month, although additional services may be provided based on medical necessity. - 4.
-The Contractor shall schedule beneficiaries for their first face-to-face service and intake assessment on the same day they are admitted. - 5.
-The Contractor shall ensure case management services are available to coordinate care with treatment and ancillary service providers and facilitate transitions between levels of care.
+- 4. The Contractor shall ensure NTP licensed facilities schedule beneficiaries for their first face-to-face service and intake assessment on the same day they are admitted. - 5.
+The Contractor shall ensure NTP licensed facilities provide case management services to coordinate care with treatment and ancillary service providers and facilitate transitions between levels of care, when medically necessary.
 Beneficiaries may be simultaneously participating in OTP services and other ASAM LOCs.